jumpcutking/threads/docs/threads.js.md

 ### @jumpcutking/threads/src/threads~AsyncRequest(actionID, message, threadID, timeout) ⇒ <code>Promise</code> \| <code>object</code>
 Async Awaits for a promise.resolve or promise.reject from a thread.
+You can now await forever, by setting the timeout to 0.
+This IS NOT RECOMMENDED.
 This function MUST be called using the new async/await syntax.
 A chain will fail without .catch() if the promise is rejected.